2-step verification is available for all license types on Wrike Enterprise accounts.

 Once everyone has enabled 2-step verification for their user license, turn on 2-step verification for all users who are part of the account:

-- Click on your profile image in the upper right-hand corner of the Wrike Workspace.
+- Click on your profile image in the Workspace's upper right-hand corner.
+1

 Once 2-step verification is turned on for everyone, new members who join the account are prompted to configure 2-step verification when they confirm their invitations.